POLL-Turkish economy grew 5% in Q4, 2019 growth just above forecast

 Full-year growth was seen at 0.6%, just above the government's forecast of 0.5% announced in September.
 Previously it had forecast 2019 growth of 2.3%.
 Economist forecasts for fourth-quarter growth ranged between 4.0% and 6.1%, full-year growth forecasts range between 0.4% and 1%.

-Turkish industrial production climbed 8.6% year-on-year in December, rising for a fourth straight month, further signaling a sharp economic pickup in the last quarter of 2019.
-Economists predicted an annual 4% growth this year according to a median estimate of the poll, below a government forecast of 5%.
+Turkish industrial production climbed 8.6% year-on-year in December, rising for a fourth straight month, further signalling a sharp economic pickup in the last quarter of 2019.
+Economists predicted an annual 4% growth this year according to median estimate of the poll, below a government forecast of 5%.

 The Turkish Statistical Institute will publish the Turkish economic growth data on Feb 28 at 0700 GMT.